-The Organization has pledged thirteen of its noninterest bearing mortgages to the Pennsylvania Housing Financing Agency (PHFA) under financing agreements accounted for as secured borrowings.
+The Organization has pledged twelve of its noninterest bearing mortgages to the Pennsylvania Housing Financing Agency (PHFA) (the "lender") under financing agreements accounted for as secured borrowings.
 The mortgages pledged are collateral for notes payable.
 In the event of a default by a mortgagee, the Organization is required to pay to the lender an amount equal to the outstanding principal of the defaulted mortgage plus costs and fees or substitute another similar mortgage.

-The Organization is required to continue servicing the mortgage loans that serve as collateral for the note payable.
+The Organization is required to continue servicing the mortgage loans that serve as collateral for these notes payable.